-UPDATE: If you are looking for information on Delivery Orders you may also want to check out our updated 2023 article, What is a delivery order and how do you get one?
+UPDATE: If you are looking for information on Delivery Orders you may also want to read our updated article on delivery orders: What is a delivery order and how do you get one?

 One of the main attractions to owning a cask of whisky is that it is a physical asset.
 But as casks of whisky have to be kept in HMRC regulated bonded warehouses how can you be sure your cask exists and that you own it?